christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 These should be answered early and documented as choices.
 Current status: decisions are mostly settled.

-- [x] **Catch-up semantics:** promises are future-based; PromiseKeeper does not scan and does not fulfill at registration time.
+- [x] **Catch-up semantics:** promises are future-based; PromiseKeeper does not scan and does not run actions at registration time.
   - Commentary: if catch-up/backfill is desired, the candidateStream provider must replay or re-emit candidates.
 - [x] **Ingress contract:** minimum candidateStream requirements are strict and simple.
   - Commentary: each candidate must include `fulfillmentId` and a non-nil `target`; otherwise PromiseKeeper warns and drops it.